javascript-tutorial/en.javascript.info/9-regular-expressions/14-regexp-lookahead-lookbehind/2-insert-after-head/solution.md

-In order to insert after the `<body>` tag, you must first find it.
-We will use the regular expression pattern `pattern:<body.*>`.
+In order to insert after the `<body>` tag, we must first find it.
+We can use the regular expression pattern `pattern:<body.*>` for that.

-Next, we need to leave the `<body>` tag in place and add text after it.
+In this task we don't need to modify the `<body>` tag.
+We only need to add the text after it.

-This can be done like this:
+Here's how we can do it:

 ```js run
 let str = '...<body style="...">...';
 str = str.replace(/<body.*>/, '$&<h1>Hello</h1>');